commandprompt/pgmanage-docs/src/en/02_quick_start.md

 ### PostgreSQL Client

-When PgManage starts it will try to automatically find PostgreSQL's client binaries, which contain executable files for the `pg_dump`, `pg_restore`, `pg_dumpall`, and `psql` commands.
+When PgManage starts, it will try to automatically find PostgreSQL's client executable files for the `pg_dump`, `pg_restore`, `pg_dumpall`, and `psql` commands.
 For cases in which this autodiscovery does not work or is not desired, a path to the binaries may be specified on the application’s `Utilities Menu → Settings`.

 ![Image of the settings dialog](./images/pgmanage-settings.png)

-To check that the binaries were found, you may click the `verify` button which will display the installed PostgreSQL’s version.
+To check that the binaries were found, you may click the `validate` button which will display the installed PostgreSQL’s version.

 ![Image of the confirmation message](./images/pgmanage-validate.png)